What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 What are the key means of effecting the acquisition of a publicly traded company?

-Takeovers of Australian listed public companies and non-listed public companies prohibit the acquisition of any interest in such companies which result in the voting power of any person increasing to more than 20%, other than in accordance with the exceptions provided for in the Corporations Act.
+Takeovers laws prohibit the acquisition of a relevant interest in Australian listed companies, and in unlisted Australian companies with more than 50 members, which result in the voting power of any person increasing to more than 20% (or from a starting point that is above 20% and below 90%), other than in accordance with the exceptions provided for in the Corporations Act.

 A publicly traded company may be acquired by: